javifm86/hugo-site/content/blog/2020-21-01-tailwind-hugo/index.en.md

 -   **cssnano**: CSS minifier.

 With all these dependencies we are ready to generate a CSS file with just the utility classes used and not the whole framework.
 Let´s generate an empty Tailwind config file so that [we can customize default settings][2] in the framework.
-We just run:
+We simply run:

 {{< highlight shell >}}
 npx tailwind init